-There can be no question that the most critical and important subject to master in the life of a Christian leader is the actual person and teachings of Jesus of Nazareth.
-No other subject is as significant or controversial as the meaning of his life and ministry.
 This class is designed to introduce you to a “life of Jesus” survey that concentrates on the historical accounts in the Gospels, beginning at the announcement of his birth to his ascension after his death at Calvary.
-It will also explore how that life is witnessed to through Paul’s letters, the General Epistles, and the book of Revelation.
-No other study can yield a greater intellectual and spiritual harvest than a concentrated focus upon the historical facts surrounding Jesus’ birth, life, ministry, passion, resurrection, and ascension.
-Jesus of Nazareth is Messiah and Lord of all!
+It will also explore how Jesus’ life is witnessed to through Paul’s letters, the General Epistles, and the book of Revelation.

 After completing this course, you will be able to:

-- Understand the background and context in which the New Testament books were written, including their historical, political, and cultural setting, as well as issues related to the human authorship of the books, such as theories of authorship, dates of composition, and their reception into the New Testament canon.
+- Explain the critical perspectives and processes associated with a profitable study of the life of Christ.
+Understand the background and context in which the New Testament books were written, including their historical, political, and cultural setting, as well as issuesrelated to the human authorship of the books, such as theories of authorship, dates of composition, and their reception into the New Testament canon.